theQuetzalcoatl/avr-dev/SW/Application/README.md

 * Currently 4 system calls
 * Scripts for better, safer code quality
 * Relatively configurable
+* Mistake-proof</br>
+  * stack sizes are checked for minimum & maximum
+  * cannot register multiple threads using the same stack
 #### Notice
 More threads and longer systick period lessen the wait syscalls' accuracy.</br>
 Due to required minimal stack usage the theoritical absolute maximum number of threads is about 89.</br>